shiningflash/timescaledb-playground/apps/crypto_data_analyzer/analyze_data.md

 ---

-## Additional Essential Queries for Financial Tick Data (Clear Explanations)
+# Additional Essential Queries for Financial Tick Data

 The following examples demonstrate important queries using TimescaleDB for financial datasets.
-Each section explains the **purpose**, the **logic**, and essential details before showing the actual SQL.

 ---